 - Secure pets and other animals that may interfere

 - Contact a responsible adult for any children in your direct care if you go to the hospital

 Preparing Children for an Emergency:

-Don’t be reluctant to talk with your family about the possibility of an emergency.
+- Don’t be reluctant to talk with your family about the possibility of an emergency.
 Being prepared for an emergency involves not only planning, but also talking to your children about what to expect.
 Here are some tips on what to tell your children if the need to call 911 arises:

 - Based on their age, explain to your children what an emergency is, in words they can comprehend.

 - Involve your children in the development of your Family Emergency Plan and practice these plans as a family.
 Teach them how to recognize an emergency.

-- Role-play with your children to help them remain calm in emergencies and to practice basic emergency responses such as evacuation routes and Stop, Drop & Roll. http://www.sparky.org/PDF/StopDropRoll_E.pdf
+- Role-play with your children to help them remain calm in emergencies and to practice basic emergency responses such as evacuation routes and Stop, Drop & Roll.
+Give children exact steps to follow.

 - Explain to your children what emergency personnel might arrive to help (firefighters, police officers, paramedics).

 - Help your children to memorize important family information.
 They should memorize their family name, phone number, and address, including your family’s out-of-state contact person.